UI-Research/mobility-from-poverty/documentation/overview.md

 ### Process

-SEDA data are manually downloaded and read in, and a regression of mean assessment scores was run on grade (as a continuous variable) interacted with each county in order to obtain county/school district-specific grade slopes.
+SEDA data are manually downloaded and read in, and a regression of mean assessment scores was run on grade (as a continuous variable) interacted with each county in the county data and school district in the city data in order to obtain county/school district-specific grade slopes.
 Regressions are weighted by the number of test-takers for each year, grade, and county/school district.
 95% confidence intervals are calculated as the slope estimate plus or minus 1.96 times the standard error of the estimate.
 A flag indicates how many grades are included in each estimate.

 ---